richieinthecloud/aws-automated-etl-pipeline/README.md

 ## 🚧 Future Improvements
 Possible enhancements include:

-Reviewing the ETL script
+Reviewing the ETL script.
 Dedicating some more money into this, AWS Glue is not free.
-Infrastructure as Code (Terraform or CloudFormation) Retry logic and DLQs for Lambda
+Infrastructure as Code (Terraform or CloudFormation).
+Retry logic and DLQs for Lambda.
-Environment separation (dev / prod)
+Environment separation (dev / prod).
-Partitioned data layouts in S3
+Partitioned data layouts in S3.
-CI/CD for Glue and Lambda deployments
+CI/CD for Glue and Lambda deployments.